Skip to main content

 Auditability comes from immutable Command, JournalEvent, and BalanceHistoryEntry records plus idempotency keys, so retries do not create duplicate money movement and the trail remains complete.

 Teams often see risk when they rely on one-sided balance mutation, especially as refunds, fees, multi-currency flows, and timing mismatches increase.
 If you cannot reconstruct a balance change from journal records alone, treat that as a scaling warning.
-If you want a deeper dive, read How to Build a Payout Ledger: Double-Entry Bookkeeping for Platform Financial Records.
+For a fuller payout-ledger implementation, see How to Build a Payout Ledger: Double-Entry Bookkeeping for Platform Financial Records.

 Choose tenant isolation before payout implementation, because payout flows quickly encode whatever boundary model you pick.